AlexKI123/Challenge-FinSeriesPredict/README.md

 ### [Optimal Learning Rate Finder](LearningRateFinder.ipynb)
-A Python notebook implementing a Learning Rate Finder to identify the most effective learning rate for training deep learning models.
-This facilitates the selection of a learning rate that balances the convergence speed and stability of the model training process.
+A Python notebook implementing a Learning Rate Finder to empirically identify the most effective learning rate for training deep learning models.
+The findings from this exploration are crucial for setting the boundaries of the Cyclical Learning Rate (CLR) strategy, ensuring the selection of a learning rate range that promotes rapid convergence while maintaining model stability.

 ### Predictive Modeling with XGBoost
 Demonstrates the application of the XGBoost framework to financial time series prediction.